Residency Rotation Experiences

 Oncology

-Bone Marrow Transplant (Inpatient): The rotation enables pharmacy residents to provide comprehensive medication management to patients receiving hematopoietic stem cell transplant (HSCT) and adoptive cellular therapy (ACT).
+Bone Marrow Transplant (Inpatient): This one month enables pharmacy residents to provide comprehensive medication management to patients receiving hematopoietic stem cell transplant (HSCT) and adoptive cellular therapy (ACT).
 Residents are expected to provide evidence-based recommendations on daily patient rounds and to work collaboratively with medical, nursing, and pharmacy staff to optimize medication therapies.
 During this time, residents will provide patient counseling on high-dose conditioning chemotherapies and discharge medication teaching.
 Residents will have the opportunity to expand their knowledge of the pharmacology and therapeutics used to manage the complications of HSCT/ACT (graft-vs-host-disease, opportunistic infections, cytokine release syndrome, etc.).

-Bone Marrow Transplant (Outpatient): This rotation enables pharmacy residents to provide comprehensive medication management to patients following hematopoietic stem cell transplant (HSCT) and/or cellular therapy.
+Bone Marrow Transplant (Outpatient): This one month rotation enables pharmacy residents to provide comprehensive medication management to patients following hematopoietic stem cell transplant (HSCT) and/or cellular therapy.
 Residents are expected to provide evidence-based recommendations and to work collaboratively with medical, nursing, and pharmacy staff to optimize medication therapies.
 During this time, residents will provide counseling on patient’s home medications.
 Residents will have the opportunity to expand their knowledge of the pharmacology and therapeutics used to manage the long-term complications of HSCT (graft-vs-host-disease, opportunistic infections, vaccinations post-HSCT, etc.).

 Oncology Investigational Drug Service: The resident will provide pharmacy support for clinical research activities.
 The resident will create pharmacy procedures specific to each clinical trial, conduct pharmacy reviews of research protocols, and learn about Good Clinical Practices (GCP), Good Manufacturing Practices (GMP) and other regulations and laws.
 The resident will prepare, dispense, and maintain accountability of investigational agents.
 The resident will also provide in-service on novel investigational agents and new protocols.

-Leukemia: During this rotation, residents will have an opportunity to learn about current approaches to manage various types of leukemia (acute lymphocytic leukemia, acute myeloid leukemia, acute promyelocytic leukemia, chronic myeloid leukemia), pre-leukemic disorders (myeloproliferative disorders, myelodysplastic syndromes), and supportive care managements (infectious complication, tumor lysis syndrome, chemotherapy-induced nausea/vomiting).
+Leukemia: During this one month rotation, residents will have an opportunity to learn about current approaches to manage various types of leukemia (acute lymphocytic leukemia, acute myeloid leukemia, acute promyelocytic leukemia, chronic myeloid leukemia), pre-leukemic disorders (myeloproliferative disorders, myelodysplastic syndromes), and supportive care managements (infectious complication, tumor lysis syndrome, chemotherapy-induced nausea/vomiting).
 Residents will participate in daily patient rounds with leukemia team and provide evidence-based drug information in a timely manner to medical, nursing and pharmacy staff upon their medication-related inquiry.
 Residents will also provide education to patients on the common side effects and management of chemotherapy regimen.

-Multiple Myeloma: The rotation enables pharmacy residents to provide comprehensive medication management to patients receiving chemotherapy for multiple myeloma.
+Multiple Myeloma: This one month rotation enables pharmacy residents to provide comprehensive medication management to patients receiving chemotherapy for multiple myeloma.
 Residents are expected to provide evidence-based recommendations on daily patient rounds and to work collaboratively with medical, nursing, and pharmacy staff to optimize medication therapies.
 During this time, residents will provide patient counseling on various chemotherapies and discharge medication teaching.
 Residents will have the opportunity to expand their knowledge of the pharmacology and therapeutics used to manage the complications of multiple myeloma (e.g. hypercalcemia, spinal cord compression, neutropenic fever, infections, tumor lysis syndrome, mucositis).

-Pharmacogenomics: A clinical pharmacogenomics rotation is an exciting and rare opportunity.
+Pharmacogenomics: A one month clinical pharmacogenomics rotation is an exciting and rare opportunity.
 Pharmacy residents and students will learn to evaluate pharmacogenomics literature, identify commonly prescribed medications listed in the FDA Table of Pharmacogenomic Biomarkers in Drug Label and suggest alternative agents and/or appropriate doses for patients with high risk genotypes.
 Residents/students will also familiarize themselves with CLIPMERGE – the Mount Sinai platform for genome-informed clinical decision support.

 Pediatrics

-This rotation is designed to allow for the development of the pharmaceutical approach to the general pediatric patient.
+This one month rotation is designed to allow for the development of the pharmaceutical approach to the general pediatric patient.
 Pediatric and adolescent patients have special pharmaceutical care needs because of the changes that occur as they mature.
 This is further complicated by the unavailability of reliable information regarding appropriate dosing.
 More than 75% of medications carry the FDA warning: safety and efficacy in children have not been established.
 Ethical, logistical and technical difficulties hamper conducting well-designed pediatric trials.
 This often times forces a clinician to extrapolate information from results obtained from adult trials.
 The need for adjustments in the dose and dosage interval changes as the child matures, resulting in the need for careful drug therapy and monitoring.
 These challenges and limitations will be discussed.
 Common pediatric disease states and drug therapy topics, including differences in pharmacokinetic and pharmacodynamic parameters, will be reviewed.
 Emphasis will be placed upon the rationale use of drug therapy in the patient treatment plan.

 Solid Organ Transplant

-Heart: The transplant rotation provides an opportunity to advance clinical skills within the context of a multidisciplinary team.
+Heart: This one month transplant rotation provides an opportunity to advance clinical skills within the context of a multidisciplinary team.
 The clinical pharmacist provides comprehensive therapy optimization including prevention and management of rejection and infection along with other complex comorbidities.
 This rotation also highlights the pharmacist's role in navigating transitions of care medicine as patients arrive from home on admission, require post-operative care in intensive care units, and progress to step down floors prior to discharge.
 Additionally, this rotation provides a strong patient education opportunity to prepare recipients to take charge of a new and complex medication regimen.

-Kidney: Kidney Transplant rotation is a 4 week inpatient rotation designed to develop the knowledge, skills, and attitudes required to provide comprehensive care to recipients of kidney and pancreas transplants.
+Kidney: Kidney Transplant rotation is a one month inpatient rotation designed to develop the knowledge, skills, and attitudes required to provide comprehensive care to recipients of kidney and pancreas transplants.
 During this rotation the resident will join the kidney/pancreas transplant team on daily multidisciplinary rounds and be actively involved in managing the medication therapy for this population.
 The resident will also assist with the provision of medication teaching to all new transplant patients and meet with the preceptor on a routine basis to review transplant topics as well as patient cases.

-Liver/Small Bowel: The liver transplant rotation is a fast-paced, patient centered clinical experience.
+Liver/Small Bowel: The one month liver transplant rotation is a fast-paced, patient centered clinical experience.
 During this rotation, pharmacy residents will gain and apply knowledge of pharmacotherapy associated with the care of solid organ liver transplant patients.
 The residents will work closely with pharmacy personnel and the multidisciplinary team to managing disease states and provide patient education.
 The solid organ liver transplant rotation is a great opportunity to enhance the resident’s knowledge of transplant pharmacotherapy and patient-focused care.